The skinny on jumbo mortgages

 Chances are you’ll need a “jumbo mortgage” if you’re looking to buy a house in a city where home prices are above the national average.
 Read below to learn what you should consider when taking out this type of loan.

-According to the Federal Housing Finance Agency‡, housing prices in many cities have increased from one year ago, including Kansas City metro at 6.9%, Denver at 5.7%, Phoenix up 7.2% and St. Louis up 5.3% for the year-end.
+According to the Federal Housing Finance Agency‡, U.S. housing prices have increased from one year ago, up 7.8% for the 2020 year-end.
+Home sales are still robust, although tight inventory continues to be a challenge for homebuyers.

 If you’ve purchased a large home, vacation property or live in a city where home prices are above the national average, chances are you’ve taken out a jumbo mortgage.
 You just may not know that’s what it’s called.